List of Green Bay Packers presidents

-Since conversion to a publicly owned corporation in 1923, there have been eleven presidents of the Packers.
-Eight of the eleven presidents had been civic leaders in the Green Bay area prior to their tenure; the eight include a former mayor of Green Bay, a circuit court judge, and a medical doctor.
+Since conversion to a publicly owned corporation in 1923, there have been twelve presidents of the Packers.
+Eight of the twelve presidents had been civic leaders in the Green Bay area prior to their tenure; the eight include a former mayor of Green Bay, a circuit court judge, and a medical doctor.
 The Packers' first president, Andrew B. Turnbull, owned the Green Bay Press-Gazette and was instrumental in the formation of the Green Bay Football Corporation in 1923.
 Three presidents only served for one season: Ray Evrard in 1928, W. Webber Kelly in 1929 and John Jones in 2006, although all three served in other roles for the Packers prior to and after their presidency.
 Dominic Olejniczak, a former mayor of Green Bay, is the longest serving president, with his tenure lasting 23 years from 1958 to 1981.
 Only once in the history of the organization has the presidency been vacant for a full season.
 After Jones left the team in 2007, the position was not filled until Mark Murphy was elected and took over in January 2008.
 Bob Harlan, who was the Packers president before Jones and still the CEO, maintained executive control of the organization during the vacancy.
 As of 2023, Murphy, a former NFL player for the Washington Redskins and college athletic director, is the president of the Packers.
 In July 2022, he announced that he would retire as president on July 13, 2025, when he turns 70 years old.
 After an extensive search process, the Packers' board of directors unanimously chose Ed Policy, who served as the team's chief operating officer and general counsel, to be the next president after Murphy's resignation.
 Policy's position as president and CEO was confirmed at the Packers' shareholder meeting in July 2025.